 c-ramp module is responsible for receiving the relevant information from

 c-summary and generating ramp charts that contain ramp slices.

 For ramps between the date ranges, the slices will be selected and it will be pre and post padded with empty slices to align the ramp slice between the

 untilDate.
 The ramps will then be rendered with the slices in the right position.

-v-segment module is used as a component in
+c-segment module is used as a component in

-v_authorship.
+c-authorship.
 It separates the code in terms of "touched" and "untouched" segments and only loads each "untouched" segment when it is toggled.